 Consider the crowd at a marathon (of which there’s plenty), do you want them in focus?
 If not, you may want to widen your aperture.

 Personally I would recommend a slightly wider aperture; the whole of the torso is in focus, the crowd is out of focus, and the whole image is still relatively sharp.

 Using a lower ISO results in more detailed images and, in broad daylight, there’s no need to have it any higher than the minimum your camera will go.

 On overcast days with a fast shutter and a relatively narrow aperture, it can be a struggle not to underexpose a photo with a low ISO.
 On days like these, I recommend upping the aperture to between 200-400.

 7 – Change Your Focus Mode

-if you camera has an 'AL Servo' mode (AF-C for Nikon users), switch to it.
-This will allow you to continually take photos of a moving subject and remain in focus. in AL Servo mode, the camera tries to measure the motion of the subject and set the focus correct for where it thinks it will be when the shutter opens.
-It's not always perfect, but much better then other modes, such as 'one shot', for shooting runners.
+If your camera has an ‘AL Servo’ mode (AF-C for Nikon users), switch to it.
+This will allow you to continually take photos of a moving subject with it remaining in focus.
+In AL Servo mode, the camera tries to measure the motion of the subject and correctly set the focus to where it thinks it will be when the shutter opens.

 8 – Careful Composition